Marine Bilge Pumps: The Ultimate Guide for Ships

 - Flexible impeller

 These bilge pumps use different methods to get bilge water overboard.
-And they all have their pros and cons to them.
+And they all have their pros and cons.

 Centrifugal Bilge Pumps

 Centrifugal types are the most widely used.
-They are popular for their high capacities, simple design, ability to handle small debris, and low cost.
+They are famous for their high capacities, simple design, ability to handle small debris, and low cost.

 In large ships, bilge pumps are almost exclusively centrifugal.
 When you need to move large quantities of water, centrifugal is the best option.

-However, these need to be primed to operate.
-Before these a centrifugal pump can move any water, you need to fill it with water first.
-This is because of the way they work.
+However, these need priming to operate.
+Before a centrifugal pump can move any water, you need to fill it with water first because of how it works.

 How Centrifugal Pumps Work